Regulations 2026-2027

 To access the Diploma examination, students enrolled in solo instrument courses must also take, during the second year of attendance, a Chamber Music examination.

-• students in instrumental courses who collaborate with a Chamber Music ensemble for the preparation and performance of the diploma examination.
+- who, in instrumental courses, collaborate with a Chamber Music ensemble for the preparation and performance of the diploma examination.

 Chamber Music courses attended at other Institutions shall not be considered for the purposes of exemption.